Anne-Marguerite Petit du Noyer

 Du Noyer, Madame (Anne Marguerite Petit).
 Letters from a lady at Paris to a lady at Avignon containing a particular account of the city, the politicks, intrigues, gallantry, and secret history of persons of the first quality in France.
 The second edition. ...
 Vol. 1.
 London, 1716.

-Anne-Marguerite du Noyer (Nîmes, Languedoc 2 June 1663 – Voorburg, May 1719) was an early 18th-century woman journalists.
+Anne-Marguerite du Noyer (Nîmes, Languedoc 2 June 1663 – Voorburg, May 1719) was an early 18th-century woman journalist.
 Her reports of the negotiations leading to the Peace of Utrecht were read all over Europe and admired for the distinction with which she reported on scandal and gossip.
 Born a Protestant, she converted to Catholicism in the years of the Huguenot persecution.
 In 1686 she married Guillaume du Noyer.
-In 1701 she converted back to Calvinism and had to leave France in the event.
+In 1701 she converted back to Calvinism and had to leave France.
 She first moved to Geneva, then to The Hague.
 Among her famous visitors was Voltaire in 1713.

 The following is an extract of the biography published with the Letters from a Lady at Paris to a Lady at Avignon, vol. 1 (London, W. Mears/ J. Browne, 1716), the attack on Richard Steele makes Delarivier Manley a likely candidate as author of these lines:

 SHE is about 60 Years of age; and has in her time, made a considerable Figure in France, where her Husband was concern'd in managing the Publick Revenues, in consequence of which he is now under Prosecution before the Chamber of Justice.

 What time this Lady left France, may be gather'd from her Writings.
 Religion was what she pretended for so doing, but her natural Inconstancy was the real Motive.
 She went to Holland with two Daughters and Money enough to have supported her honourably, if the desire of serving God in Spirit and in Truth, had been the sole Cause of her Flight: But her head continually running upon vast Undertakings, and filled with I know not what Ideas of Grandeur, she launch'd out into such profuse Expence, that instead of well settling her Daughters, when they were marriagable, she ruin'd their Reputation, and herself became a Prey to such as knew how to make Advantage of her weal side.
 Her eldest Daughter, who is called Eleonaora, a fair-complexion'd beautiful Woman, was very indifferently marry'd, and has since found means to return to her Father in Paris: The youngest, whom the Mother calls Pimpette, (instead of Olympia her true name) is a brown lively Woman and has marry'd a Footman, who pretended to be a German Count.
 She is still at the Hague with her Mother, as likewise a Daughter she has had by the Sham-Count, who is at this time a perfect Vagabond, and stroles about the Country for a livelyhood.